 Figures 1-2A, 1-2B, and 1-2C found in Section 1.0 of this Plan, indicate the surface facilities to be constructed for the proposed mine operation.
 These facilities will be removed and the surface reclaimed in the order presented in Section 2.2.
-It is estimated that approximately 183 acres within the permit area and 13 acres of haul road outside the permit area will be disturbed by surface facilities and will require reclamation.
+It is estimated that approximately 168 acres required for surface facilities and 30 acres for access roads, haul roads, utility corridors and pipeline corridors will require reclamation.
 The mine operation is estimated to last 13 years.